tommason14/Miscellaneous/backup.md

 ....
 ```

-Select `drive`
+  Select `drive`.

 3. Select a client ID.

   Here, we can leave this field blank, so just press Enter.
 If you want to
 improve the rate of file transfers, you can set a client ID following the
 instructions [here](https://rclone.org/drive/#making-your-own-client-id).

 4. Enter a client secret.

   Leave this blank if you pressed Enter in the previous step.
 If you set up your
 own client ID, a secret token will be provided for you to enter here.

 5. Give the scope with which rclone can access your file system.

   We want rclone to write files to the Google Drive system, so type `drive` to
 give rclone full access.

 5. Add a root folder ID.

   Leave this blank.

 6. Add a service account file.

   Again, leave this empty.

 7. When asked to edit the advanced config, select `No`.